Winter Gardening Tips and Specifics

 Irrigating in a High Tunnel or Greenhouse

-Let’s enjoy our gardening season, do it right by using quality products, the right crops, and of course, the right drip system.
+Let’s enjoy our gardening season.
+Do it right by using quality products, the right crops and, of course, the right drip system.
 Enjoy your fall and winter gardens.
 They will more than pay you back in beauty, fun and delicious and nutritious produce.